microsoft/verona/src/compiler/ir/README.md

 parent is specified, the object is allocated in a new region.

-This will correspond to either a `rt::RegionTrace::create` or `rt::RegionTrace::alloc` call, dependending on whether a new region needs to be allocated.
+This will correspond to either a `rt::RegionTrace::create` or `rt::RegionTrace::alloc` call, depending on whether a new region needs to be allocated.

 The `parent` specified in the statement could be any object in the target